JDS-02360/matrix/README.md

 # matrix

-A calculator to solve matrix multiplication and addition problems
+A calculator to solve matrix multiplication and addition problems.